guixavier-14/Aquarium-Automation-Project/README.md

 For visual display of project data and remote parameter control, a dashboard implemented in Node-RED will be used.
 This dashboard will connect to an Public Eclipse IoT broker.
 The same broker will be connected to the ESP32, which will access the broker via a Wi-Fi connection.
 The following figure provides a detailed overview of the project's architecture.

+To facilitate remote access to the broken application on Node-RED, the Remote-RED smartphone application was used.
+This allows monitoring and control of delay settings from anywhere, with internet access available.

 ![image](https://github.com/guixavier-14/Aquarium-Automation-Project/assets/163915909/1251bca4-ac49-4893-bfcd-14890428c60d)

+Na figura a seguir, é apresentado um esquemático de montagem do circuito implementado, com a indicação dos pinos utilizados da ESP32 e as conexões realizadas entre os dispositivos.